tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. admonition:: Question

-  The upper bound input value of a function is the limit where its curve becomes vertical
+  The limit of a complexity function is the point where its curve becomes vertical

   - true
   - false